marcuslim835/co-opeDown/README.md

 2. Stage in Progress
     1. Enemies are relased as per spawn rate and uses an AI script to track the location of the players.
     2. Players will move to dodge the enemy.
-    3. They can shoot jabs into the enemies to kill them, increasing their score (counting number of enemies killed).
+    3. They can shoot jabs at the enemies to kill them, increasing their score (counting number of enemies killed).
-    4. If they fail to dodge and kill enemies before they collide, their health decrease.
+    4. If they fail to kill enemies before they collide, their health decrease.
-    5. If they have no more health, they die while game continues as long as there is a surviving player.
+    5. If a player has no more health, the player dies and the game will still continue as long as there is a surviving player.
 3. Stage End
     1. All enemies killed **OR** Both players died **OR** Timer runs down to 0.
     2. Score is credited to the number of enemies killed.